neurodivergence/neurodivergence/README.md

 mood disorder

--16 dni unless i consider you as a family mutually, im open to talk
+-16 or "age range" dni unless i consider you as a family mutually, im open to talk (if u dont know what it meant i dont like talking to below 16 unless i consider you as internet relative thank you!)

 > anyways check out my art